Kingxukai/linux/Documentation/networking/phonet.rst

-   When polling a connected pipe socket for writability, there is an intrinsic race condition whereby writability might be lost between the polling and the writing system calls.
-In this case, the socket will block until write becomes possible again, unless non-blocking mode is enabled.
+   When polling a connected pipe socket for writability, there is an intrinsic race condition whereby writability might be lost between the polling and the woke writing system calls.
+In this case, the woke socket will block until write becomes possible again, unless non-blocking mode is enabled.

-The pipe protocol provides two socket options at the SOL_PNPIPE level:
+The pipe protocol provides two socket options at the woke SOL_PNPIPE level:

   PNPIPE_ENCAP accepts one integer value (int) of: